cowprotocol/cow-sdk/packages/config/README.md

 })
 ```

 > **Note:** This package is primarily designed to provide configuration constants and is rarely used standalone.
-Most developers should use the umbrella `@cowprotocol/cow-sdk` package or specific feature packages.
+Most developers should use `@cowprotocol/cow-sdk` package or specific feature packages.